hashicorp/design-system/website/docs/components/alert/partials/guidelines/guidelines.md

 In general, displaying multiple alerts on the same page is discouraged as it can negatively impact the page hierarchy and unnecessarily shift emphasis away from the main content on the page.

-However, depending on the logic within the application and the type content being expressed to the user, it may be necessary to display more than one Alert on a page.
+However, depending on the logic within the application and the type of content being expressed to the user, it may be necessary to display more than one Alert on a page.
 Consider these scenarios and their accompanying guidelines if this is the case.

 ### Alerts of the same color

 !!!
 Dont

 Don’t display more than one of the same `color` Alert on the page.
-This adds unnecessary visual weight to page and may result in the user being confused about which Alert is more important or which might require attention first.
+This adds unnecessary visual weight to the page and may result in the user being confused about which Alert is more important or which might require attention first.

 ![Example of multiple Alerts of the same color](/assets/components/alert/multiple-color-alerts-dont.png) !!!